Inlooi/Hackathon-project-2026/README.md

    - Bot suggests 3 concrete universities from the database based on the profile
 4. **Follow-up question** *"Which one is in English?"*
    - Bot remembers the previous suggestions — proves memory
-5. **Open the Recommendations page** — see top-10 specialties with chance percentages
-6. **Click "Why this?"** — AI argument with quotes from real student reviews
-7. **Open the Dashboard** — aggregated statistics across the platform
+5. **Open the Dashboard** — aggregated statistics across the platform

 ---